harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > She has no idea.
 >
-> Because, and I have no idea what you would like either.
+> And I have no idea what you would like either.
 >
-> Because, and this is the fundamental problem that genders have.
+> And this is a fundamental problem that genders have.
 >
-> And I was thinking.
+> And I was thinking about this problem for a while.
 >
-> I was thinking about this problem for a while, and I realized that there is
+> And I realized that there is actually a simple solution to this problem.
 >
-> actually a simple solution to this problem.
->
 > All you have to do is take a number three tram through Zurich.
 >
-> If you take a number three tram, it's going to take you to places that will
+> If you take a number three tram, it's going to take you to places that will blow your mind.
 >
-> blow your mind.
+> Because first of all, that tram is going to stop outside Sensuelle.
 >
-> Because, first of all, that tram is going to stop outside Sensuelle.
->
 > Now, Sensuelle is a sex shop for ladies.
 >
-> It's full of feathers and aromas and erotic literature and sex.
+> It's full of feathers and aromas and erotic literature and sexy underwear.
 >
-> It's the only way.
+> Because for women, a lot about what makes sex enjoyable is what's happening in their heads.
 >
-> Because for women, a lot about what sex, what makes sex enjoyable is what's
->
-> happening in their heads.
->
 > In their heads, you know.
 >
 > I guess that means I need to put my dick in their mouth.
 >
-> Okay, we're going to laugh at it.
+> Okay, we have a laugh out of that one.
 >
 > These people do have some darkness in them.
 >
 > Let's quickly get back on the tram going through Zurich.
 >
-> All right, so we carry on on that number three tram.
+> Alright, so we carry on on that number three tram.
 >
-> You carry on.
+> You carry on, you enter the sex shop for ladies, you keep on going.
 >
-> You went to the sex shop for ladies.
->
-> You keep on going.
->
 > Eventually, that tram is going to stop outside a sex shop for men.
 >
-> A sex shop called the Erotic Factory.
+> A sex shop called The Erotic Factory.
 >
 > Because for men, a lot about what makes sex enjoyable is...
 >